brikis98/yevgeniy-brikman-homepage/_posts/2016-10-14-leading-the-transformation.md

 date: "2016-10-14"
 ---

 A practical guide for executives on how to apply Agile and DevOps principles to large organizations.
-This book is based on real-world experience at HP and it doesn't try to sugar coat how difficult such a transformation really is.
-They tell you up front that it took them 3 years, which is the right time scale for thinking about these issues.
+This book is based on real-world experience at HP, and it doesn't try to sugar coat how difficult such a transformation really is.
+They tell you up front that it took them 3 years, which is the right timescale for thinking about these issues.
 That's because it's not just about tossing in a few new technologies or techniques; it's about changing how people think, the goals of the organization, and the company's entire culture.
 It's a slow and painful process, but one that's well-worth doing.

 Here are some of the new ideas and lessons I got from this book: